+Very cold temperatures can temporarily slow the flow of blood through the skin leading to the bluish color, but this typically goes away when you warm up.
 Blue fingernails or purple nail beds can be a sign of various disorders and should be checked out.
-Very cold temperatures can temporarily slow the flow of blood through the skin leading to the bluish color, but this typically goes away when you warm up.
-In Raynaud’s disease the fingers and toes blanch, then turn blue and may become numb or painful on exposure to cold.
-Here, the problem is simply oversensitivity of nerves controlling blood flow through small arteries in peripheral areas of the body (fingers, toes, nose and earlobes).
+In the case of Raynaud’s disease, the fingers and toes blanch, then turn blue and may become numb or painful upon exposure to cold.
+Here, the problem is simply oversensitivity of nerves controlling blood flow through small arteries in peripheral areas of the body (fingers, toes, nose, and earlobes).

-If your nails remain blue, I suggest having a medical checkup to identify the underlying cause.
-Your physician will probably want to do some tests to check your heart, lungs and hemoglobin.
+If blue nails aren’t merely a temporary reaction to cold temperatures, I suggest having a medical checkup to identify the underlying cause.
+Your physician will probably want to do a simple rapid-blood gas analysis to measure the oxygen in your blood and perhaps some tests to check your heart and lungs.

 Andrew Weil, M.D.